city

 • Billable Hours: As mentioned above, billable hours a law firm charges is the time spent on a particular client’s case or legal matter which can then be billed directly to that client.
 This is also the time that most law firms spend a lot of energy measuring and tracking.

 • Non-Billable Hours: While this is the time that cannot be charged back to a client, it is still essential to spend this time on important tasks.
-Lawyer work hours that are on-billable might be filled with tasks such as professional development, attending firm meetings, responding to e-mails, and participating in networking events.
+Lawyer work hours that are on-billable might be filled with tasks such as professional development, attending firm meetings, responding to emails, and participating in networking events.
 While there is no requirement for spending time on non-billable hours, every minute spent on non-billable hours eats into the available time to complete billable hours.

 Pro tip: How to decide between billable vs. non-billable hours?

 For many new lawyers and legal professionals, billing clients is unfamiliar.
 There is often confusion about what can be billed, and what cannot.
 It may be helpful to create a decisive litmus test to determine if time spent by a lawyer can be billed directly to a client.
-The following questions may be helpful:

 • Was the lawyer’s work necessary to complete the project?